School Nurse

 The school nurse maintains accident reports.
 She will notify parents to pick up a sick or injured child.
 Parents must sign out the child in the school office.

-Physicals: State Education Law requires that a physical be recorded on each child's health record at least once upon entrance to school in Pre-K, Kindergarten and Grade 6.
+Physicals: State Education Law requires that a physical be recorded on each child's health record at least once upon entrance to school, in Pre-K, Kindergarten and Grade 6.
 Sports physicals are required yearly for children who wish to participate.

 Food Allergy Procedures may be obtained from the nurse's office.